Process for Providing Your Saliva Sample

 - Do not eat, drink, smoke, or chew gum for 30 minutes prior to giving your saliva sample.

-- This video will also guide you through the process.
+- Review this video to guide you through the process.

 - If you have not yet downloaded the Princeton Mobile or TigerSafe apps, please do so, as the app will be used to help you register test kits to your name.
 You can also access the test registration web portal directly.

-- If you do not know or remember your Princeton NetID and/or password, please go to this site and click “Get Help.”
+- If you do not know or remember your Princeton NetID and/or password, please go to the CAS site and click “Get Help.”